MicrosoftDocs/Viva/Viva/goals/review-dashboard-templates.md

 :::image type="content" source="../media/goals/viva-goals-key-metrics.png" alt-text="Key Metrics":::

-## Weekly Department Meeting Template
+## Weekly department meeting template

 ### Audience for weekly business review

-The weekly business review can be run by department heads, team managers, and level-2 managers (for example, managers who run different regions for sales or different line of products in product).
+The weekly business review is typically run by department head and team managers.

-### Purpose of weekly business review
+### Purpose

-The purpose of the weekly business review meeting is to focus on leading indicators, get to the “why” of hot issues, keep a tab on the goals and KPI metrics, track project initiatives closely, and understand priorities for upcoming week.
+The purpose of the weekly business review meeting is to focus on leading indicators, get to the “why” of hot issues, keep a tab on OKRs and KPI metrics, track project initiatives closely, and understand priorities for the upcoming week.

 ### Preview for the full template